raspberrypilearning/sense-hat-random-sparkles/en/step_6.md

 --- /hint ---
 --- /hints ---

-+ Add line of code at the bottom of your program to pause for 0.1 seconds.
++ Add a line of code at the bottom of your program to pause for 0.1 seconds.
 Make sure that this line is indented level with the `set_pixel` line to show that it is inside the loop.

 [[[generic-python-sleep]]]

-+ Run the code and you should see random sparkles in action!
++ Run the code, and you should see random sparkles in action!

 ![Finished result](images/finished-result.gif)